Asthma Clinical Research and Treatments

 If you are suffering from asthma or wanting to test for asthma and are looking for an asthma clinic near you, then you have found the right place.
 Come to Columbia Asthma & Allergy Clinics.
-We are located all around you with asthma centers in California, Oregon, and Washington.
-Schedule your appointment with the top asthma doctor near you.
+We are located all around you with asthma centers in California, Oregon, Washington, and Idaho.
+Schedule your appointment with a top asthma doctor near you.

 When an asthma attack strikes, it can be a little frightening to say the least.
 Not being able to get the air you need to breathe properly is an experience that no one ever gets used to facing.
 Yet, you have had asthma since you were a young child.
 When it gets bad, you do not feel like going anywhere without your inhaler close by for emergency use.
 During times when asthma attacks are common, this can significantly affect your performance at work or school.
 The good news is asthma clinical research is constantly being conducted in order to make improvements in the field.